 About the Program

 As modern technology and business practices dissolve borders across the globe, the demand for anthropologists grows.
-Anthropologists inform public policy, manage development projects and work in the Foreign Service.
-They carry out market research, conduct public relations and become journalists, urban planners, medical researchers and park rangers.
-Anthropologists reveal the story of the past through genetic and archaeological research; they also use forensic science to determine the truths of today.
+Anthropologists inform public policy, manage development projects, and work in the Foreign Service.
+They carry out market research, conduct public relations, and become journalists, urban planners, medical researchers, and park rangers.
+Anthropologists reveal the story of the past through genetic and archaeological research; they also use forensic science to aid law enforcement to determine the truths of today.
 Their skill set is applicable across a diverse set of research, development and policy-making opportunities throughout the corporate, non-profit, government and military sectors.